Managing Up: 4 Tips To Do It Correctly

-Sometimes there is a tendency to get into the weeds with managers, but that’s not always effective or preferred, from your manager’s perspective.
-The more tedious or in the weeds you are, the less your manager might think of you as strategic or consistent with her level.
+Sometimes there is a tendency to get into the weeds with your manager, but that’s not always effective or preferred from your manager’s perspective.
+The more tedious you are in the weeds, the less your manager might think of you as strategic or consistent with her level.

 Set and Maintain Boundaries

 Respectfully setting and maintaining boundaries is essential in all aspects of your professional life, perhaps most notably in your relationship with your boss.
 Your boss sets the tone for how you should be working with her, so you should also set the tone for how you want your manager to work with you, especially in the beginning.

 That might mean being forward about when you answer emails, how often or if you respond on the weekends, or anything else that might improve how you work together.

 You want a solid relationship with your manager based on trust, constructive feedback, and respect.
 Not only will that make your working relationship productive and harmonious, but it will also help your manager become your ally – someone who has your back when you need a raise, performance reviews, a switch to a different team, etc.,